Healthy Recipes Blog

 Instructions

 Making cheese fondue is easy, especially if you use an electric fondue pot.
-Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+The detailed instructions and step-by-step photos are included in the recipe card.
+Here's a quick overview.

 In a large bowl, toss the shredded cheese with cornstarch and spices.